FarronF/limerick-council-meetings/meetings/2019/04/29-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council  - 25th March 2019.md

 Ms Deegan referred to the legacy of 2014 Limerick City of Culture which created a vibrant

-Limerick open to new ideas, leveraged national funding and corporate support.--- 10
+Limerick open to new ideas, leveraged national funding and corporate support.
+---
+10

 Ms Deegan recalled the significant measure undertaken by Limerick City and County Council